Serial offender hunting patterns

 Studies have been made of the "hunting patterns" of serial offenders, mainly serial killers and those committing repeated sex crimes.
-By hunting patterns are meant the interaction of time, space, and activity of a serial offender's criminal behavior.
+Such patterns constitute the interaction of time, space, and activity of a serial offender's criminal behavior.
 The attempt is made to ascribe rational motives to the offender's choice of places and times; investigators may invoke routine activity theory and rational choice theory in relation to the location of crimes.

 Factors considered

 Crime patterns have to be carefully considered when examining a serial offender.
-“Reasonably rational offenders, while engaging in their routine activities, will know places where victims can be contacted, abducted or assaulted without the interference of guardians or managers and where their handlers are unlikely to show up”.
+"Reasonably rational offenders, while engaging in their routine activities, will know places where victims can be contacted, abducted or assaulted without the interference of guardians or managers and where their handlers are unlikely to show up".
 Offenders tend to seek places where they can commit crimes without being seen.

-Criminologist D. Kim Rossmo created the “Rossmo Formula” to explain his ideas on serial offenders and geographic profiling to determine where criminals lived and why specific locations were chosen as places to commit crimes.
+Criminologist D. Kim Rossmo created "Rossmo's formula" to explain his ideas on serial offenders and geographic profiling to determine where criminals lived and why specific locations were chosen as places to commit crimes.
 Rossmo's Formula includes four methods used by criminals to seek out victims.